- School of Economics

 - Center for Paper, Business and Industry Studies

-Dr. Patrick McCarthy is a Professor in the School of Economics in the Ivan Allen College of Liberal Arts and Director of the Center for Paper Business and Industry Studies (CPBIS) at Georgia Institute of Technology.
+Dr. Patrick McCarthy is Professor Emeritus, School of Economics (SOE) in the Ivan Allen College of Liberal Arts, serving as School Chair from 2000 - 2011.
+He also served Director of the Center for Paper Business and Industry Studies (CPBIS) at Georgia Institute of Technology.
 His research areas include transportation economics, industry studies, regulation, and applied econometrics.
-He is author of Transportation Economics Theory and Practice: A Case Study Approach (Blackwell Publishers, 2001), has published widely in academic journals and edited volumes, and has received research funding from the Sloan Foundation, National Institutes of Health, Georgia Department of Transportation, Georgia Tech University Transportation Center, the Fedearl Aviation Administration, National Science Foundation, and AAA Foundation for Traffic Safety.
-He is on the editorial boards of Transportation Research: Part E and Journal of Transport Literature, is incoming President of the Transportation Research Forum, and current President of the Transportation and Public Utilities Group.
+He is the author of Transportation Economics Theory and Practice: A Case Study Approach (Blackwell Publishers, 2001), has published widely in academic journals and edited volumes, and has received research funding from the Sloan Foundation, National Institutes of Health, Georgia Department of Transportation, Georgia Tech University Transportation Center, the Federal Aviation Administration, National Science Foundation, and AAA Foundation for Traffic Safety.
+He is on the editorial boards of Transportation Research: Part E and Journal of Transport Literature.
+He has served as President of the Transportation Research Forum and the Transportation and Public Utilities Group.
 Prior to Georgia Tech, he spent two years at Concordia University (Montreal, Canada) and twenty-two years at Purdue University (West Lafayette, Indiana).
 He has held visiting positions in Greece, Singapore, Germany, and China.

 - Ph.D., Claremont Graduate University